-In an analytical chemistry laboratory in the Chemistry Department, I first synthesized silver nanoparticles through a tetrahydroborate pathway according to a procedure.
+In an analytical chemistry laboratory in the Chemistry Department, I first synthesized silver nanoparticles through a tetrahydroborate pathway according to the standard procedure.
 The actual research was synthesizing nanoparticles from Artemisia absinthium extracts.
-We first mimicked the study of Ali et al. (2016), and then tried various extraction ways; as leaving overnight, boiling water extraction, cold extraction, overnight shaking.
-Through zeta potential measurements and UV-Visible spectrophotometry spectrums, we found out the formed particles size distributions.
+We first mimicked the study of Ali et al. (2016), and then tried various ways to extract: leaving overnight, boiling water extraction, cold extraction, overnight shaking.
+Through zeta potential measurements and UV-Visible spectrophotometry spectrums, we found out the particles size distributions of nanoparticles.
 The particle sizes were in range of 30 nm to 90 nm, mostly around 50 nm.
-Of course size of the particle in nanometer dimensions make much difference (see the figure below).
+Of course, the small variations in the size of the particles in nanoscale make much difference.
 Yet this was a very good initial step in green synthesis of silver nanoparticles, especially if the target is not directly having 10 nm sized particles, but an average of 50 nm.
 We were unable to take SEM or TEM as the project was done without any funding.

 This is, not directly a research subject, but I have conducted a significant amount of chemical analyses, placed and collected passive samplers and at the same time worked with a private company on regular air pollution measurements in various cities in Turkey.
 The instruments I myself used were UV-Visible Spectrophotometry and Gas Chromatography-Flame Ionization Detector (GC-FID) with Thermal Desorber, in conjunction with EPA's standard methods.
 I have also trained several students in conducting analyses with both of these instruments.